 They, and we, feel this gives a clearer message to shoppers that this product can be used as a natural hot chocolate where you are in control of any sweetener that you may, or may not, want to add.
 Being 100% cacao it has no added fillers or sugars.

 Whether you buy it as ‘Lucy Bee Cacao’ or 'Lucy Bee Drinking Chocolate’ the uses are the same – great as a drink or in baking and cooking.

-Our cacao, cinnamon, turmeric, maca and lucuma powders and Himalayan salt are all free from gluten, dairy, nuts and seeds, egg and soya in their ingredients.
+Our Cacao, Cinnamon, Turmeric, Maca, Lucuma Powders, Chai Mix, Turmeric Latte Mix, Creamed Coconut, Coocnut Sugar and Himalayan salt are all free from gluten, dairy, nuts and seeds, egg and soya in their ingredients.